C5 Use Class: Planning Permission for Holiday Lets (UK Guide)

-We help Maximize Your Rental Income with Eco-homes and Luxury Holiday Homes, provided by RIBA Chartered Architects.
+We help Maximise Your Rental Income with Eco-homes and Luxury Holiday Homes, provided by RIBA Chartered Architects.

 Even before the introduction of the proposed C5 use class, some local authorities in England have already used Article 4 Directions to restrict the proliferation of short-term holiday lets.
 An Article 4 Direction removes permitted development rights in specific areas—meaning that even changes currently allowed without planning permission, such as switching from a residential home (Class C3) to a short-term let, would require formal planning consent.

-These powers are typically used in areas facing acute housing pressures, or where the balance between permanent residents and holiday accommodation is seen as unsustainable.
+These powers are typically used in areas facing acute housing pressures or where the balance between permanent residents and holiday accommodation is seen as unsustainable.
 In practice, this means that councils can—and in some cases already do—require planning permission for holiday lets, regardless of the broader national policy.

 Class C5 (Proposed): A new planning use class for short-term lets.